-You can access your Member Portal and complete the information and upload the documents through your computer, tablet or through your phone.
-You can also use the computers in a local NACA office (i.e., Kiosk) and have staff assist you.
-You can review your progress by reviewing the menu on the left side to see what items have been completed and what is still pending.
-This is also summarized by clicking on the Appointment Request.
+You can access your Member Portal and complete the information and upload the documents using your computer, tablet or phone.
+You can also use the computers in a local NACA office (Kiosks) and have staff assist you.
+You can check your progress by reviewing the menu on the left side to see what items have been completed and what is still pending.
+This is also summarized when you try to book an appointment and not all sections are completed yet.

-Follow the below steps to upload your documents directly from your desktop or mobile device:
+Follow the steps below to upload your documents directly from your desktop or mobile device:

 - 1. Each section of the Member Portal identifies the type of document to be uploaded. - 2.
-The document must be on the device used to upload.
-You may also use your device's camera or a scanning app to take a photo of the document to upload. - 3.
-Once a document is uploaded, you can review it.
-If it is not accurate or clear, you should delete the file and scan the document again. - 4.
-Complete the data entry. - 5.
+The document must be on the device being used to upload.
+You may also use your device's camera or a scanning app to take a photo of the document you want to upload. - 3.
+You can review a document once a document is uploaded.
+You should delete the file and scan the document again if it is illegible, blurry or otherwise unclear. - 4.
+Complete the necessary data entry, which may be different for each document. - 5.
 Click the Submit button when all required form fields are completed.